FemiMerit/Project2/README.md

 ##### Potential Features:
 Potential features could be adding more events for the bird flying animations and interations with the dog.

-Also including an interface that counts the ammunition and limits how many the user has.
+Also including an interface that counts the animation and limits how many the user has.
 ---